hermangroup/docs/governance/using.rst

 .. meta::
-   :description: Practical guide to using the Dash governance system and treasury
+   :description: Practical guide to using the Historia governance system and treasury
-   :keywords: dash, dgbb, governance, funding, voting, proposals, masternodes
+   :keywords: historia, dgbb, governance, funding, voting, proposals, masternodes

 .. _using-governance:

 =====================
-Using Dash Governance
+Using Historia Governance
 =====================

-Dash's Decentralized Governance by Blockchain (DGBB) is a novel voting and funding platform.
+Historia's Decentralized Governance by Blockchain (DGBB) is a novel voting and funding platform.
 This documentation introduces and details the theory and practice to use the system.